sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 <summary>tcl-tileqt</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : QT widget support for Tile Toolkit
+Short desc    : QT widget support for Tile Toolkit
 URL          : http://www.ellogon.org/petasis/index.php?option=com_content&task=view&id=24&Itemid=40
-Лицензия     : MIT
+License      : MIT
-Описание     : TileQt is a theme for the tile toolkit, which uses the Qt/KDE style engine to
+Descript     : TileQt is a theme for the tile toolkit, which uses the Qt/KDE style engine to
              : draw widgets.
 Thus, Tk applications that use the tile widget set look the same
              : as KDE applications under GNU/Linux.
 ```